skienzmatishun/rippreport/content/p/as-long-as-i-count-the-votes-what-are-you-going-to-do-about-it/index.md

 ---
-title: "As long as I count the Votes, what are you going to do about it?"
+title: As long as I count the Votes, what are you going to do about it?
 date: 2016-08-05
 thumbnail: img/as-long-as-i-count-the-votes-what-are-you-going-to-do-about-it.jpg
 categories: